GENIE-MC-Community/GENIESupport/README.md

                            -p  #  : Build Pythia 6 or 8 and link ROOT to it (required).
                            -r tag : Which ROOT version (default = v5-34-08).
                            -n     : Run configure, build, etc. under nice.
+                           -m     : Build using "make" instead of "gmake".

       Examples:
         ./build_supprt -p 6